tormobr/js-graphs/README.md

 # What is JS-Graphs?
 JS-Graphs is a playground for pathfinding algorithms using simple `JS`, `HTML` and `CSS` code that.
 In this playground you can execute different pathfinding algorithms on a grid layout.
 Is is also possible to draw on the grid, move start/target position, and generate grid-layouts.

+The purpose of JS-Graphs is to visualize how different pathfinding algorithms work as well as having fun with it.
+JS-Graphs can be used as a tool to gain a better understanding of pathfinding algorithms and help you choose the correct algorithms for your problems.

 # Installation
 1. Clone or download repo
 2. Navigate to `index.html`